-It seems like yo-yos have been around forever and that’s because they have; we’re talking over 2,000 years!
-Some believe that it all started in ancient Greece, but the yo-yos that we’re familiar with likely came from the Philippines.
+If it seems like yo-yos have been around forever, that’s because they have; we’re talking over 2,000 years!
+Some believe it all started in ancient Greece, but modern yo-yos likely came from the Philippines.
 In fact, the word “yo-yo” first appeared in a Filipino dictionary in 1860.
 But they didn’t become popular stateside until the 1930s.
 Pedro Flores (of Filipino descent) began mass producing yo-yos in 1928.
-After holding some promotional competitions, he caught the eye of Donald F. Duncan Sr, who thought these yo-yo things are awesome!
-Duncan bought Flores out, hired him to run the marketing campaigns, and the rest is history.
-Now, the Duncan Toy Company is synonymous with this iconic toy.
-However, it wasn’t Duncan’s or Flores’ idea to hold a National Yo-Yo Day.
-No, that honor goes to Daniel Volk.
-Volk was a trick master who’s talent helped to spread the yo-yo’s popularity.
-After all, he starred in The Yo-Yo-Yo Man Instructional Video alongside the Smothers Brothers (comedy duo popular in the 60s).
-In order to pay tribute to his employer, Volk founded National Yo-Yo Day on what he thought was Duncan’s birthday: June 6.
-As it turns out, Duncan’s b-day is actually on June 8, but hey, it’s the thought that counts.
-Anyway, National Yo-Yo Day has been held on June 6 since 1990, so why stop a good thing?
-We’re certainly not going to.
-So, channel your inner child and lets get to celebrating!
+After holding some promotional competitions, he caught the eye of Donald F. Duncan Sr, who thought these yo-yo things were awesome!
+Duncan bought Flores out, hired him to run the marketing campaigns, and the rest is National Yo-yo Day history.

 National Yo-Yo Day Activities

-If you want to have a friendly or not so friendly competition, this is the day to do it.
+If you want to have a friendly or not-so-friendly competition, this is the day to do it.
 Everyone can show off their best tricks, and the audience can vote on the winner.
-If you want to sweeten deal, think about adding some yo-yo related prizes.
+If you want to sweeten the deal, think about adding some yo-yo related prizes.
 Yes, these could be the toys themselves; however, don't forget about those yo-yo-inspired treats.
 People love their cake, sometimes more than they love yo-yos (weird, right?).

 Why We Love National Yo-Yo Day

-Remember the yo-you craze back in the 90s?
+Remember the yo-yo craze back in the 90s?
 Even if you wanted to forget, it's not like you could.
-Everything was branded as "extreme", which made things extremely memorable.
-Couple that with the commercials that showed off tricks, and you've got the perfect recipe for nostalgia.
+Everything was branded as "extreme," which made things extremely memorable.
+Couple that with TV commercials that showed off tricks, and you've got the perfect recipe for nostalgia.
 It was a simple time when doing "walk-the-dog" made you look cool.
 Who wouldn't want to recapture a little of that magic?
 And you can share that magic with the kids in your family.
-Just don't get mad if they outshine you (walk the dog is so...the 90s).
+Just don't get mad if they outshine you ("walk-the-dog" is so '90s).